MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-classic-client-end-of-availability.md

 This rollout is going to differ based on your Teams Admin Center policy controls.

 > [!IMPORTANT]
 > This timeline doesn't apply to GCC, GCCH, and DoD.
 We cover this in a later section.
+For VDI information, please see [Upgrade to new Teams for Virtualized Desktop Infrastructure (VDI)](new-teams-vdi-requirements-deploy.md).

 :::image type="content" source="media/teams-client-eoa-timeline.png" alt-text="A chart showing the timelines for classic Teams to new Teams.":::